 15. The newly created flow will start appearing in the listing.

-16. The flow run history will appear under '28-day run history' once the trigger event occurs as follows.
-It displays flow start date and time, duration and status.
+16. Once the trigger event occurs, the flow run history will appear under the '28-day run history' as follows.
+It displays the flow start date and time, duration and status.

 17. Click the start date and time to view details regarding the running flow.